fridaland/InTheFight/README.md

 ### Getting Started

+#### Dependenciees

+We use Homebrew to handle dependencies on MacOS, and the Nix package manager on
+Linux:

+#### MacOS
-After you have cloned this repo, run this setup script to set up your machine with the necessary dependencies to run and test this app:
+After you have cloned this repo, run the setup script to set up your machine with the necessary dependencies to run and test this app (uses HomeBrew:

 ```
 % ./script/setup
 ```

+#### Nix

 Run the server

 ```
-gatsby develop
+% gatsby develop
 ```